Weinstein handlebodies for complements of smoothed toric divisors: Invariants

-As an example, we can now compute the homology of the boundary of $\mathcal{W}_{T^2, c}$ for when $c$ is a set of two or three curves $\{(1,0), (a,b)\}, \{(1,0), (a_1,b_1), (a_2, b_2)\}$.
+As an example, we can now compute the homology of the boundary of $\mathcal{W}_{T^2, c}$ for when $c$ is $\{(1,0), (a,b)\}$ or $\{(1,0), (a_1,b_1), (a_2, b_2)\}$.
 Note that for the case of complements of smoothed toric divisors we can always find an $SL(2, \Z)$ transformation taking one node to the node with slope $(1,0)$.
 The following two calculations follow directly from Lemma~\ref{tb} and the long exact sequence given in ~\ref{eqn:hom_les}. \begin{prop} The homology of the boundary of the Weinstein $4$-manifold $\mathcal{W}_{T^2, \{(1,0), (a,b)\}}$ is given by:

 \end{prop}